tidymodels/recipes/tests/testthat/_snaps/date.md

       Training data contained 10 data points and no incomplete rows.

       -- Operations
-      * Date features from: Dan, Stefan | Trained
+      * Date features from: Dan and Stefan | Trained